zabawaba99/stash-commit-status-resource/README.md

 * `password`: *Required.* Password for HTTP(S) auth when setting and retrieving the build status on a commit.

+* `retry_attempts`: *Optional.* Number of times to attempt to set the build status.
+  Using basic auth without SSL may cause an issue with the stash API where a retry needed.

 ### Example

 ```yaml